reactjs/react.dev/src/content/reference/react/use.md

 2. [Providing an alternative value with `Promise.catch`](#providing-an-alternative-value-with-promise-catch)

 <Pitfall>
 `use` cannot be called in a try-catch block.
-Instead of a try-catch block [wrap your component in an Error Boundary](#displaying-an-error-to-users-with-error-boundary), or [provide an alternative value to use with the Promise's `.catch` method](#providing-an-alternative-value-with-promise-catch).
+Instead of a try-catch block [wrap your Component in an Error Boundary](#displaying-an-error-to-users-with-error-boundary), or [provide an alternative value to use with the Promise's `.catch` method](#providing-an-alternative-value-with-promise-catch).
 </Pitfall>

 #### Displaying an error to users with an error boundary {/*displaying-an-error-to-users-with-error-boundary*/}

 If you'd like to display an error to your users when a Promise is rejected, you can use an [error boundary](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
-To use an error boundary, wrap the component where you are calling the `use` Hook in an error boundary.
+To use an error boundary, wrap the Component where you are calling the `use` Hook in an error boundary.
 If the Promise passed to `use` is rejected the fallback for the error boundary will be displayed.

 <Sandpack>